ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 ## Using the REST API, Libraries, and SDKs
 {: #immutable-sdk}

-Several new APIs have been introduced to the IBM COS SDKs to provide support for applications working with retention policies.
-Select a language (HTTP, Java, JavaScript, or Python) at the beginning of this page to view examples that use the appropriate COS SDK.
+Several new APIs have been introduced to the {{site.data.keyword.cos_full_notm}} SDKs to provide support for applications working with retention policies.
+Select a language (HTTP, Java, JavaScript, or Python) at the beginning of this page to view examples that use the appropriate {{site.data.keyword.cos_short}} SDK.

 All code examples assume the existence of a client object that is called `cos` that can call the different methods.
 For details on creating clients, see the specific SDK guides.